AviSoori1x/AviSoori1x.github.io/_posts/2024-04-22-seemore:_Implement_a_Vision_Language_Model_from_Scratch.md

 Essentially the text generation is conditioned on the initial image input.
 This can be modified in a number of ways to work with interleaved text and images, which will be useful for multi-turn conversation i.e. chat scenarios using the finetuned VLM.

 The crucial parts of this decoder implementation is given below.
 Note how the is_decoder flag is passed as ‘True’ to use the masked version of the self attention blocks, resulting in causal scaled dot product self attention in the language decoder.
-Please refer to the GitHub repo linked above for the full implementation.
+Please refer to the GitHub [Repo](https://github.com/AviSoori1x/seemore) linked above for the full implementation.

 ```python
 class DecoderLanguageModel(nn.Module):